jdonald/firefox-armhf/README.md

 targeting Raspbian.

-The instructions below are for a recent major release such as Firefox 65.0.
+The instructions below are for a recent major release such as Firefox 65.0 as this was last revised in February 2019.
 To build Firefox ESR 60.5, see **esr.md**.
 Trusty-specific notes have been moved to **trusty.md**.
 There is also a **xenial.md**.

+While this is glaringly out-of-date relative to Firefox 68.0.1, Firefox ESR 60.8, and beyond, as of June 2019 they released Raspbian 10 Buster.
+That distro plays nicely with the gcc-based Firefox Bionic binaries and relieves the needs of most users.

-This is not regularly tested with continuous integration, so if you attempt the procedure below please expect to run into missing packages or other problems that you'll have to troubleshoot.
+If you attempt the build procedure below please expect to run into missing packages or other problems that you'll have to troubleshoot.
+Also keep an eye on the list of GitHub issues for what others have come across.

+If you're interested in maintaining this for newer releases of Firefox, pull requests are welcome.

     sudo dpkg --add-architecture armhf
     sudo apt update